ThrottleUpTech/gitpod-troubleshooting/README.md

 # gitpod-troubleshooting
 Minimal repo to troubleshoot issues with dev environments.

 The .gitpod.yml file should install automatically the dnsutils so we just need to run the command: `dig charles.upgradedpoints.tech` and see that sometimes we receive this error.
 We need to fix this issue.
 This is not happening for other local environments, only for Gitpod environments.
+Please run the command several times like 10-20 and you should see this problem.
+I have tried different enviornments of Gitpod and the same keeps happening on old / new workspaces.

 # Example of error